protecting and supporting children and young people

 The values and principles that underpin The White Hills Park Trust means that it is essential that our Trust ensures not only compliance at local level but also assumes a strategic responsibility to ensure that safeguarding practice is of high quality.
 The Trust is committed to ensuring that our academies’ policies and procedures comply with what is expected in law, but also reflect best practice guidance.
 We want to go beyond compliance to ensure that our schools have a culture in which safeguarding is at the heart of their work with children and young people.

 In keeping with DFE requirements, the White Hills Park Board of Trustees take leadership responsibility for our academies’ safeguarding arrangements.
 The White Hills Park Trust ensures that all of our academies fulfil all of their statutory responsibilities in respect of safeguarding and promoting the welfare of children.
 Individual academies will:

 - have a designated professional leader and a designated governor for safeguarding

 - have in place safeguarding arrangements which are designed to take account of all possible safeguarding issues including Child Sexual Exploitation and Preventing Radicalisation Prevent Duty (DfE)

 - have arrangements for working together with other agencies and for sharing information with other professionals

-- take account of our local authority’s procedures and practices established by the Nottinghamshire Safeguarding Children’s Board and comply with any requests from the Board
+- take account of our local authority’s procedures and practices established by the Nottinghamshire Safeguarding Children’s Partnership and comply with any requests from the partnership

 - have in place effective child protection and staff expectations/code of conduct policies